Download Full Text (4.5 MB)

 John Brown wrote from Greesbanks, near Kilmarnoch, North Britain, to Susan Livingston, his sister-in-law, addressed to Basking Ridge, NJ.
 He wrote that he hoped that soon the "unhappy disturbances", meaning the Revolutionary War, would soon be settled so he could more easily correspond with his family in America.
 He visited his daughter Mary Frances at school in Edinburgh, while he was there she came down with the measles.
 He said that she and his son, George Van Brugh Livingston, often talk about their family in New Jersey.
 He mentioned some silk and lace that his late wife, Mary Livingston, sent Susan and their sister, Eliza Livingston, via Peter Reid and Mr. R. Watts.
 He also inquired why his father-in-law, Peter Van Brugh Livingston never wrote to him.

 Susan Livingston, later Susan Kean and Susan Ursin Niemcewicz (1759-1833)

 Bay 1, Column 1, LHC Series 2

 Brown, John.
 John Brown to Susan Livingston, February 24, 1782.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/75
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/75

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.